 Woven in Exile

 Walk, run, ride your bike, drive your car, hop on a Metro bus – any way you want to get to Main Library in downtown Akron on Saturday, November 12, from noon to 4 pm.
 Bring the whole family (ok, leave the pets at home; only service animals are allowed in library buildings).
 It’s free and it’s fun.
+Visit our EventBrite page to sign up the whole crowd.

 Get the latest Akron Mini Maker Faire news – follow us on Facebook.